drlwang/falcons/README.md

 Any comments and suggestion is welcome, we will be very happy to hear either anything need to be improve or this tool provided a bit help to your great mind or project.

 # Keywords:
-Geodesy, TRF, constrain, inversion, NNT, NNR, NNS
+Geodesy, TRF, constrain, inversion, NNT, NNR, NNS，Reference Frame, S-transformation

 # Citation
 Please cite us if you find it useful.

-{filling citation here}
+Ampatzidis, D., Wang, L., Mouratidis, A., & Balidakis, K. (in revision).
+On the Rigorous and Fast Constraints Transformations at the Solution Level: CaseStudies for Regional and Global GNSS Network.
+GPS Solut